Rishikesh-991/aws-jenjuns-project/README.md

 ## 1.10
 * improve S3 download logging #JENKINS-44903
 * change RoleSessionName to include job name and build number
-* add the ability to use a URL in cfnValidate

 ## 1.9
 * add support for create stack timeout